LastElectron/LastElectron/README.md

 💬 "Logical jugaad is innovation."

+✨ Fueled by Shiny Object Syndrome, but always back to my goals.

 <!---
 LastElectron/LastElectron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.